RotorHazard/RotorHazard/doc/Software Setup.md

   * On a Linux system the command to use will likely be:<br/>```pip install -r reqsNonPi.txt```

-To run the RotorHazard server on these systems:
+**To run the RotorHazard server on these systems:**

-1. Open up a command prompt and navigate to the ```src/server``` directory in the RotorHazard files (if not already there).
+1. Open up a command prompt and navigate to the topmost RotorHazard directory.

+2. Activate the Python virtual environment ('venv')
+  * On a Windows system the command to use will likely be: ```venv\Scripts\activate.bat```

+  * On a Linux system the command to use will likely be: ```source venv/bin/activate```

+3. Using the same command prompt, navigate to the ```src/server``` directory.

-1. Enter: ```python server.py```
+4. Enter: ```python server.py```

-1. If the server starts up properly, you should see various log messages, including one like this:
+5. If the server starts up properly, you should see various log messages, including one like this:
     ```
     Running http server at port 5000
     ```